'No Role For Any Gratuitous Advice By Unrelated Third Parties': MEA On China's Comments On Pannun Case

 Last year, India formed a committee to inquire into the allegations of the foiled assassination plot.

-In December last year, US Principal Deputy National Security Advisor Jon Finer acknowledged India's establishment of a Committee of Enquiry to investigate the plot to allegedly kill Pannun in the US.
+In December last year, US Principal Deputy National Security Adviser Jon Finer acknowledged India's establishment of a Committee of Enquiry to investigate the plot to allegedly kill Pannun in the US.

 This report is auto-generated from a syndicated feed